ldoctoru/mediaserver-newsletter/README.md

 <img src="https://raw.githubusercontent.com/SeaweedbrainCY/jellyfin-newsletter/refs/heads/main/assets/jellyfin_newsletter.png" width=100>
 </p>

 A newsletter for Jellyfin to notify your users of your latest additions.
-Using the Jellyfin API it will retrieve the last added items and send them to your users.
+Jellyfin Newsletter connects to the Jellyfin API to retrieve recently added items and send them to your users.

 It is fully customizable and can be run on a schedule using a cron job or a task scheduler.